RedisLabs/redislabs-docs/content/rs/security/database-security/authentication-and-authorization.md

 1. Deselect the checkbox.

 {{< note >}}
-Redis Labs reccomends disabling the default user when using ACLs with your database and backwards compatibility is not required.
+We recommend that you disable the default user when using ACLs with your database and backwards compatibility is not required.
 {{< /note >}}

 ![default](/images/rs/default-user.png#no-click "default")